XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 If any of the sourced pages are updated, the unit will show as "OUTDATED" on the previous page.
 You can select outdated units and "Update and View", which will re-stitch with all new source pages.

 > This proved specifically handy for commonly referenced Static pages.
-In the Xprize program, many of the units ended with a celebratory screen, full of cheers and stars.
+In the XPRIZE program, many of the units ended with a celebratory screen, full of cheers and stars.
 That screen was a single page, sourced by almost every unit.
 If any updates needed to be made to the celebratory end page, the source Static Export could be downloaded, modified, and re-uploaded.
 Reliant units could be updated in mass (with the Update all unit's button).

 ### Assembling content: Mapping